fatlard1993/vanilla-bean-components/Component/README.md

 );
 ```

-## Component

-A Component class is an Elem with even more tools and capabilities.
-This class is intended to create high-level custom components and more complex sub-components than what an Elem supports.
-The main differences here are focused around observable options, rendering, event listening & emitting, and runtime styling.

 ### Options & methods

-A Component offers everything the Elem offers with a handful of additions.

-Class instance property `options` is built on Context.
-All `set` operations run through the internal method `setOption`.
-The base `setOption` method handles applying options as either method calls or property sets.
+The Class instance property `options` is built on Context.
+All `set` operations run through the internal method `_setOption`.
+The base `_setOption` method handles applying options as either method calls or property sets.
 Keys that exist on the Component class take precedence, otherwise apply to the base HTMLElement.
-Additional behavior can be configured or overwritten in extended components by overlaying the `setOption` method.
+Additional behavior can be configured or overwritten in extended components by overlaying the `_setOption` method.
 Option changes can also be observed and subscribed to via the Context API.

 - Elem configuration
   - `@param {Boolean | 'onload' | 'animationFrame'} options.autoRender - Control when to render the component`